 - This event has passed.

-Nocturne Live 2020 turns The Great Court at Blenheim Palace into a grand arena with world-class acts and 7,000 seats.
+Nocturne Live 2021 will turn The Great Court at Blenheim Palace into a grand arena with world-class acts and 7,000 seats.
 It can be an all-day affair with VIP dining in the famous State Rooms, a stroll in the palace’s vast grounds, or a waterside picnic.
 It can also be an evening gig for those who just want to hear their favourite live music.

 The Nocturne Concert Area opens from 4.30 pm and you will be able to enjoy a range of food and drink options before you take your seats in The Great Court.
 The music will commence at approximately 6.00 pm, followed by two intervals.
 It's expected to finish at around 11.00 pm.
 The concert set times will be released approximately one week before the concert.
 Please check the Nocturne Live website for updates.
 For those with State Room Dining tickets, hospitality will begin from 4.30pm onwards.
 You'll receive full information in advance of the concert.